aytugkaya/Car-Value-Prediction/README.md

 Please observe documentation / stage documentation for details.

-For data wrangling and EDA phase use version_8 file.
+For data wrangling and EDA phase use Final version_9 file.
 To start with clean data and observe machine learning phase open machine learning file.

  Data file "autos.csv" and "clean_data" could not be uploaded since file is too large.